-As the latest round of UN climate change negotiations commenced on the first of 30 April 2018, in Bonn, Germany, in an effort to further develop the framework for implementing the landmark Paris Agreement, the U.S. government remains at odds with the rest of the world.
-It is this oddity that requires corporate leaders and individuals alike to step ahead of government impasse, and quite literally ‘lead the charge’ in the automotive sector.
+As the latest round of UN climate change negotiations concluded earlier this month in Bonn, Germany, in an effort to further develop the framework for implementing the landmark Paris Agreement, the U.S. government remained at odds with the rest of the world.
+It is this oddity that requires corporate leaders and individuals alike to step ahead of government impasse, and quite literally ‘lead the charge’ with smart transportation decisions.

 Fortunately, consumers have an abundance of choice, and in fact, in 2018, there are notable SUVs that deliver on all fronts.
 According to ASG’s 2018 Automotive Performance Index (API) Study, there are SUV standouts available to consumers today that are in fact ‘leading the charge’.